rv3r/Scarpet-scripts/programs/README.md

 `/smelterdebug display <display_bool>` - toggles display on the front of each furnace, indicating item discrepancies or count discrepancies

 `/smelterdebug print` - prints positions and discrepancies of any furnaces that do not match the inventory of the main block, click on position in chat to look at the block

+# Tracer
+Displays predicted path and landing of player-launched projectiles when held in either hand(mainhand item overrules offhand item).
+Includes options to track each object when it is launched and not track path at all.
+Predicted landing color defaults to green and in-flight landing color defaults to yellow.

+`/tracer item <item>` - changes which items are tracked, `off`(none), `weapons`(tridents, arrows from bows or crossbows), `throwables`(eggs, snowballs, ender pearls, bottles o' enchanting, splash potions), or `all`

+`/tracer landing <size>` - changes edge length of square representing landing position, valid values range from `0.1` to `1`

+`/tracer path <path_bool>` - toggles drawing of all projectile paths

+`/tracer track <track_bool>` - toggles tracking of in-flight projectile path and landing position

 # Volume
 ### Requires my rv3r_math.scl library